MoonPoet/xaprb-src/content/blog/2007/how-to-check-and-optimize-mysql-tables-in-parallel.md

 categories:
   - Databases
 ---
 I wanted to point out something that might not be obvious from the name: MySQL Parallel Dump can be used as a generic wrapper to discover tables and databases, and fork off worker processes to do something to them in parallel.
-That "something" can easily be invoking `mysqlcheck` -- or any other program.
+That "something" can easily be invoking `mysqlcheck`---or any other program.
 This makes it really easy for you to do multi-threaded whatever-you-need-to-do on MySQL tables.
 Here's how:

 ```
 mysql-parallel-dump [options] -- 'mysqlcheck --optimize %D %N'